CBreault808/homelab-infrastructure-starwars/README.md

 - `00-overview.md` – specs, mission profile, and captain
 - Dated Markdown logs of deployments, updates, and incidents

-These serve as living logs for documenting real-world tasks, configuration changes, and troubleshooting steps
+-These serve as living logs for documenting real-world tasks, configuration changes, and troubleshooting steps
----

 ## 📓 Lab Notes